Frequently Asked Questions (FAQ)

 Is there an entrance examination or interview process required to be accepted into the baccalaureate program?

 Yes.
-We administer the HESI A2 entrance examination the 3rd and 4th Saturday in January.
+We administer the Test of Essential Academic Skills (TEAS) entrance examination the 4th Saturday in January and again the end of February.

 How do I apply to get into the baccalaureate program?